ecmwf/ecflow/docs/ug/user_manual/text_based_suite_definition/dependencies/trigger.rst

 expired.
 A trigger holds the node as long as the trigger's expression evaluation returns false.
 There are a few additional keywords and some names may point to other nodes with their value acting as the status of those nodes.
-Trigger mathematics are computed, using double arithmetic (with no string comparisons).
+Trigger mathematics are computed using integer arithmetic: every operand is an integer, and there are no string comparisons (see :ref:`expression_spec`).
 There should not be any need to use numerical expressions, instead logical functions (and, or, not, eq, ne) with node names should be used.